ahmedaboelfetouh/Academic-Projects/README.md

 	- Then synchronously clear all the counters and start over.
 The game never ends

 4. Digital Design Project 2 : A Verilog implementation for PCI Bus Target and its synthesis (schematic.sch)
-5. Compiler Project : Build a TINY Language Scanner and Parser in C++ with a GUI usingQT Widget.
+5. Compiler Project : Implementation of a TINY Language Scanner and Parser using C++ with a GUI using QT Widget.